tjanczuk/edge/README.md

 ## How to: debugging

+**NOTE** This is Windows-only functionality.

-On Windows, you can debug the .NET code running as part of your node.js application by attaching a managed code debugger (e.g. Visual Studio) to node.exe.
-You can debug .NET code in a pre-compiled CLR assembly as well C# literals embedded in the application and compiled by edge.js at runtime.
+On Windows, you can debug the .NET code running as part of your Node.js application by attaching a managed code debugger (e.g. Visual Studio) to node.exe.
+You can debug .NET code in a pre-compiled CLR assembly as well C# literals embedded in the application and compiled by Edge.js at runtime.

 ### Debugging pre-compiled .NET code

-If you have integrated .NET code into a node.js application using a pre-compiled CLR assembly like this:
+If you have integrated .NET code into a Node.js application using a pre-compiled CLR assembly like this:

 ```javascript
 var hello = edge.func('My.Assembly.dll');